jordles/Capstone-Root-App-Frontend/README.md

 ## Extra Libraries / Packages
-moment-timezone - for timezone conversion from UTC recorded on mongoose data, regarding posts and messaging times

 emoji-picker-react - for emoji picker on posts and messages
-memo - for preventing unnecessary re-renders when react re-renders media preview because of CreatePost parent re-renders
-** useRef: "Keep this value the same between renders" vs memo: "Don't render at all if nothing changed" **
+memo - for preventing unnecessary re-renders when react re-renders media preview because of CreatePost parent re-renders  (The difference between these two is that : useRef=> "Keep this value the same between renders" vs memo => "Don't render at all if nothing changed"  )

 ## API (Third Party)
 [tenor](https://tenor.com/gifapi)- incorporated gif images into my messages and post functionalities